All Episodes

 Did we just see a miracle?

-If you think you know me better than I know myself, maybe you do.
+And if you think you know me better than I know myself, maybe you do.

-I'm gonna read your face here.
+I'm going to read your face here.

 Okay.

-Oh, man, this is hard, because you're Catholic.
+Oh, man, this is hard because you're Catholic.

 I say yes.

-I I want you say yes.
+I want you say yes.

-I I'll give it to you because it's not within my competency to declare a miracle.
+I'll give it to you because it's not within my competency to declare a miracle.

 I would say, yeah, I'd bet it probably was.

-Forest Frank, yeah, yeah.
+Force Frank, yeah, yeah.

-I I remember when that happened.
+I remember when that happened.

 I would say, yeah, good chance it's a miracle.